neondatabase/website/content/docs/connect/connection-pooling.md

 ## Connection pooling notes

-Neon uses PgBouncer in _transaction mode_, which limits some functionality in Postgres.
+- Neon uses PgBouncer in _transaction mode_, which limits some functionality in Postgres.
 For a complete list of limitations, refer to the "_SQL feature map for pooling modes_" section in the [pgbouncer.org Features](https://www.pgbouncer.org/features.html) documentation.
+- We generally recommend using a direct (non-pooled) connection string when performing migrations.
+With the exception of recent versions of [Prisma ORM, which supports a pooled connection string with Neon](https://neon.tech/docs/guides/prisma#using-a-pooled-connection-with-prisma-migrate), using a pooled connection string for migrations can be prone to errors.

 ## Optimize queries with PgBouncer and prepared statements